 This section of the street is known as Portobello Road Market, which is one of the most famous street markets in the world.
 With markets held six days a week—including the popular Saturday antique sale—Portobello Road Market is a great way to spend the afternoon even if you're not a fan of the "Notting Hill" film.

 In the opening scene of the movie, William (Hugh Grant) is seen walking down Portobello Road Market on his way to his bookshop, The Travel Book Company.

 The Travel Bookshop

 For fans of the film, in particular, the Travel Book Shop is a must-see destination on the walking tour and is less than a block from where you turn onto Portobello Road from Elgin Crescent.

-142 Portobello Road was used as the location for William Thacker's (Hugh Grant's) Travel Book Co. in the movie, but there has never been a bookshop here.
+142 Portobello Road was used as the location for William Thacker's (Hugh Grant's) Travel Book Co. in the movie, but there has never been a bookshop there.
 It was formerly the Nicholls Antique Arcade, then a furniture store called Gong, and it currently serves as a gift shop.
-There is a sign on the building on Portobello Road for "The Travel Book Shop" that's remained in place since filming took place in 1998.
+There is a sign on the building, though, for "The Travel Book Shop" that has remained in place since filming took place in 1998.

 The fictional bookstore in the film was also based on the real Travel Bookshop nearby (13 Blenheim Crescent), which you can get to by turning back down Portobello Road, walking past Elgin Crescent, and making a left on Blenheim Crescent.
 The original Travel Bookshop closed in 2011 but has since reopened as the Notting Hill Bookshop.